 The Center for Arts in Medicine Interdisciplinary Research Lab is currently conducting an array of research studies.
-These studies offer opportunities for undergraduate and graduate students to gain experience with qualitative, quantitative, and mixed methods research.
-Areas of research include arts and health communication, patient satisfaction, music in emergency and trauma care, and theatre and health communication.
-Our research assistants engage in a wide variety of tasks, including literature review, data collection, analysis, and hands-on work in the field.
-This dynamic team meets every Friday from 2-4:30pm and research credit is available.
+These studies offer opportunities for undergraduate and graduate students, as well as non-students, to gain experience with qualitative, quantitative, and mixed methods research.
+Lab research projects examine the ways arts and culture can be leveraged to support public health and healthcare goals, and builds an evidence base detailing the mechanisms at play during arts participation that can impact individual and community health and wellbeing.
+Current areas of research include analyses of the impacts of arts and cultural engagement on social cohesion, arts on prescription case studies and outcome research, and more.
+Our research assistants engage in a wide variety of tasks, including literature review, data collection, analysis, and writing.
+This dynamic team meets every Friday during the academic year from 2 - 4:30pm via remotely via Zoom.

-Applications to join the Center for Arts in Medicine Interdisciplinary Research Lab in Spring 2023 are now closed.
-If you have any questions about future cycles or the application process, please e-mail Nicole Morgan at nmorgan@arts.ufl.edu.
+The Center for Arts in Medicine Interdisciplinary Research Lab recruits new members every spring.
+If you have any questions about the lab or application process, please e-mail Nicole Morgan at nmorgan@arts.ufl.edu.

 Dr. Pesata is a nurse educator, nurse practitioner and researcher.
 She has worked in several settings in home health, community hospitals, academic medical centers, and universities as a pediatric and family nurse practitioner, and in roles in nursing administration, research and higher education.
 She received a Doctor of Nursing Practice degree from George Washington University and two Master of Nursing degrees as both a Family Nurse Practitioner and Pediatric Nurse Practitioner.
 Her certifications include Family Nurse Practitioner-Board Certified and Nurse Executive Advanced-Board Certified by the American Nurses Credentialing Center.
 Her research studies and publications are related to nursing and healthcare leadership, administration, HIV, health literacy, global health, the use of the arts in health communication, and the integration of the arts in hospital settings.
 Click here to view full biography